NSMMS & CRASTE

 We invite you to submit an abstract that discusses the leading-edge technology or research your organization is working on, as well as engage your organization through exhibiting, sponsoring, or participating in our outreach programs.

-Final presentations will be due 29 May 2024.
+Final presentations will be due.
 Presentations and papers cannot contain proprietary information and may not be more restrictive than Distribution C (Distribution authorized to U.S. Government Agencies and their contractors).
 Distribution F presentations may be accepted with special permission.
 Controlled Unclassified Information (CUI) markings must be adhered to as appropriate.
-Please note, presentation of an abstract does not waive any applicable registration fees.

-2024 NSMMS & CRASTE Topic Descriptions:
+2025 NSMMS & CRASTE Topic Areas:

 This topic area focuses on recent developments in additive manufacturing (AM) methods and materials for diverse aerospace applications including structural, thermal management, energy storage, and propulsion components.
 Some areas of emphasis include: